PhilippPelz/pytorch/README.md

 This is a fork of pytorch that enables complex tensor types on CPU and GPU, brought to you by [Philipp Pelz](http://philipp.pelz.site).

 It implements most methods known for float tensors.
+Additional methods:
+- fft1, fft2, fft3, fftn
+- im, re, arg, conj

 Todo List of nice to have features:
 - heevr instead of cheev for faster performance. this breaks the common interface